rc0r/afl-utils/README.md

 * job options: session name, interactive mode
 * environment variables for interactive screen mode

-For a complete list of options and their descriptions see the included sample configuration file `afl-multicore.conf.sample`.
+For a complete list of options see `afl-multicore.conf.sample`.
+Their descriptions are documented in section `Configuration Settings` below.

 To start four fuzzing instances simply do: